argen/site/_drafts/2020-11-22-tips-for-remote-working.md

 ### Get feedback

+> It's a two way street

 As you introduce and experiment with changes to your work and daily life, it's always get to get feedback from others.
 Maybe some of the things you are doing are impacting your team in a way you didn't anticipated.
 Or you need to explain the boundaries of your office so your family understands when is your focus time and avoid coming into that room.
 It's always good to keep tabs with the new things you are doing, and make sure that whatever you are doing it's helping you but also doesn't cause a massive inconvenience to other people around you.

 ### More than business

+> All work and no play...

 One thing I do miss quite a bit from working from an office with other people is the ambiance.
 Before we all had to work from our homes this year, going to the office for me was a synonym of seeing people I really enjoy spending time with apart from the work we do.
 We'd have lunch together, play pool or just casually hang out drinking a beer a the end of the week talking about anything that we could think of.